digital-asset/daml/docs/source/daml/reference/choices.rst

 - Makes a choice post-consuming: the contract is archived after the body of the exercise is executed.
 - The contract can still be used in the body of the exercise.
 - Contracts created in the choice body are divulged only to their respective signatories and controllers and not to the observers of the contract on which the choice was exercised.
+- Can be thought as a non-consuming choice that implicitly archives the contract after the choice has been exercised

 Non-consuming choices
 *********************